DaveCalaway/PiLapse/README.md

 ### Button
-This Daemon version help you to control the TimeLapse with an external button.
+The Daemon version help you to control the TimeLapse with an external button.
+The Daemon run continuously.
 <img src="https://github.com/DaveCalaway/PiLapse/blob/master/image/button.png" width="400">